pachyderm/pachyderm/README.md

 Pachyderm is built on Docker and Kubernetes.
 Since everything in Pachyderm is a container, data scientists can use any languages or libraries they want (e.g. R, Python, OpenCV, etc) without any additional infrastructure overhead.

 ## Getting Started
-[Install Pachyderm locally](http://pachyderm.readthedocs.io/getting_started/installation.html) or [http://pachyderm.readthedocs.io/development/deploying_on_the_cloud.html] in about 5 minutes.
+[Install Pachyderm locally](http://pachyderm.readthedocs.io/getting_started/installation.html) or [deploy Pachyderm on AWS/GCE] (http://pachyderm.readthedocs.io/development/deploying_on_the_cloud.html) in about 5 minutes.
 You can also refer to our complete [developer docs](http://pachyderm.readthedocs.io) to see tutorials, check out example projects, and learn about advanced features of Pachyderm.

 ## What is Pachyderm?